hyep2/README_Generator-HWP/README.md

 To install necessary dependencies, run the following commands:

 ```
-f
+kdfj
 ```

 ## Usage

-adf
+kdfj

 ## License

-This project is licensed under the terms of the MIT.
+This project is licensed under the terms of the GPL 3.0.

 ## Contributing

-adf
+yeah

 ## Tests

 To run tests, run the following command:

 ```
-npm test
+node index.js
 ```

 ## Questions

-If you have any questions about the repo, contact me directly at ldjfa.
+If you have any questions about the repo, contact me directly at hyewonpark@gmail.com.
-You can find more of my other projects at [fd]. (https://github.com/fd/).
+You can find more of my other projects at [hyep2]. (https://github.com/hyep2/).